 Darker accusations from American journalist Robert Greenfield, who briefly spent some time at Nellcôte and wrote an entire book about the band’s album, claim that Anita once encouraged an employee’s young daughter to inject heroin for the first time.

-The flow to which Taylor refers was the fragrant drifting in and out of some of the era’s most interesting characters.
+The flow to which Taylor refers was the constant drifting in-and-out of some of the era’s most interesting characters.
 Musicians like Bobby Keys, the sax player who taught Keith Richards the pleasures of throwing furniture out of windows.
 Drug dealers like Tommy Weber, who arrived with his children, and a plentiful supply of cocaine.
 Glamorous friends like Stash Klossowski, son of the painter Balthus.
-There were record execs, family members, groupies, wasters and journalists.
+There were record execs, family members, groupies, wasters, and journalists.

 “People appeared, disappeared, no one had a last name, you didn’t know who anybody was,” remembers Robert Greenfield, who was at Nellcôte to interview Keith Richards for Rolling Stone.
 “There were 16 people for lunch, and lunch went on for three-and-a-half hours.
 It was an unparalleled cast of characters.”